zsoit/ee09-2022/src/notatki/sql.md

 SET password for katarzyna = 'qwerty2';

 //UPRAWNIENIA
-GRANT ALL PRIVILEGES on tabela.* to piotr@localhost;
+GRANT ALL PRIVILEGES on baza.* to piotr@localhost;
 GRANT CREATE, ALTER, SELECT ON egzamin.liga TO ' fryzjer'@'localhost'

 ```